interlock-network/knowledgebase-public/how/run-solana-localdevnode-mostos.md

 **Thus the order of operations will go like this:**

-1. get solana CLI
+1. Get solana CLI

-2. configure and setup
+2. Configure and setup

-3. run new blockchain with local devnode
+3. Run new blockchain with local devnode

-4. do some stuff with CLI tools
+4. Do some stuff with CLI tools

-5. outro
+5. Outro

-# 1. get solana CLI
+# 1. Get solana CLI
 <details>
 <summary markdown="span">expand</summary>
 &emsp;

-First we need solana.
+First, we need solana.

 Choose your operating system: